stevencohn/WindowsPowerShell/readme.md

 Verbose mode dumps the User and System Paths as stored in the Windows Registry.

 #### `Restart-App` -Name [-Command [-Arguments]] [-Register]
 Restart the named process.
-This can be used to restart application such as Outlook on a nightly basis.
+This can be used to restart applications such as Outlook on a nightly basis.
 Apps such as this tend to have memory leaks or become unstable over time when dealing with huge amounts of data on a very active system.